 Lift tickets are required for all lessons.
-Lift tickets are not included with lesson purchases.
+Lift tickets and rentals are not included with lesson purchases.

 GROUP LESSONS PRICING